 Before we can get into your new sun care routine, we need to talk about the difference between physical and chemical sunscreens.
 Not all sun protection is created equal.

 Chemical sunscreen is likely anything that you see in a big lotion bottle on the shelves at your local drugstore.
-These products are easy to rub in to the skin, might smell like coconut and offer very little benefit to your skin.
-They work by transmuting the UVA and UVB rays once they are already in your skin, making them slightly less harmful.
+These products are easy to rub into the skin and may contain a pleasant scent like coconut, but they offer very little benefit to your skin.
+Chemical sunscreens work by transmuting the UVA and UVB rays once they are already in your skin, making them slightly less harmful.
 The body metabolizes the rays into non-damaging wavelengths of light or heat and releases the heat.
 While it’s easier to include more beneficial ingredients in a chemical sunscreen (think anti-aging hero ingredients like peptides), there’s a strong possibility that there is a host of bad ingredients as well, such as oxybenzone which is bad for your skin and for the environment.

 Physical sunscreen uses minerals rather than chemicals to create a barrier before rays have a chance to absorb through the surface of your skin.
 Generally, physical sunscreens contain ingredients like zinc oxide or titanium dioxide.
 Depending on the particulate size of the mineral, physical sunscreens can appear thick, chalky, or pasty and difficult to rub into the skin.
 The bright side to physical sunscreens is that they are less likely to clog your pores.
 The downside is that these types of sunscreens can wipe off easily, which means you won’t be protected from the sun unless you reapply.
 If you do opt for physical sunscreen, you will need to be mindful of that.
 If you’re not opposed to reapplying frequently, there’s an effective, natural option that absorbs into your skin easily, requires very little product and doesn’t leave a pasty film on the skin.